Effective: March 2026Governed by South African LawBinding on Acceptance

 Signed Copy - Sign a printed version of this Agreement in the space provided below, scan it, and return it to us at hello@quietrise.co.za.

-Payment of Deposit - Where a deposit invoice has been issued, payment of that invoice constitutes acceptance of this Agreement in full.
+Payment of Invoice - Where a deposit or service invoice has been issued, payment of that invoice constitutes full and binding acceptance of this Agreement.
+This applies equally to the initial project deposit, hosting setup invoices, and all subsequent renewal or recurring service invoices.

 Signed Agreement Required Before Work Commences